|Title||Appropriateness of Expenditures||Number||204|

 5.8.1 Donations of university funds to charitable and non-charitable organizations for or on behalf of employees, non-employees, and former employees are not appropriate expenses, regardless of fund source.
 UVU sponsorship of or marketing with charitable and non-charitable organizations is appropriate with the appropriate vice president's approval.
 Student clubs are exempt from section 5.8.1.
 (See also section 5.14, “Charitable Events/University Functions.”)

 5.9 Emolument, Gratuity, Contribution, Loan, or Reward for Expenditure

-5.9.1 Expenditures of UVU funds by UVU employees that are associated with receiving an emolument, gratuity, contribution, loan, or reward, or promise thereof, for the employee's own use or benefit of any other person or organization is not appropriate and is potentially illegal (see Utah Code Annotated 63-65-1001, as may be amended).
+5.9.1 Expenditures of University funds by its employees related to a promise to provide or in receipt of an emolument, gratuity, contribution, loan, or reward, for an employee's own use or benefit or for the use or benefit of any other person or organization is not appropriate and is potentially illegal (see Utah Code Annotated 63g-6a-2304.5, as amended).

 5.10.1 Expenditures for entertainment are appropriate as outlined in section 5.13 “Business Meetings and University-Sponsored Events” and section 5.15 “Faculty and Staff Events.”

 5.11.1 Equipment purchases for academic and university purposes are an appropriate use of funds when justified to meet the instructional and business operations of the University.
 Purchasers need to conform to UVU Policy 203 Purchasing.